Zlimon/runemanager/readme.md

 # Getting started

 ### License
-RuneManager is licensed under the GNU General Public License v3.0.
+RuneManager is licensed under the MIT License.
 See the license header in the respective file to be sure.